-2. Debunked Voice Stress Test Exacerbated Misclassification & Used by Law Enforcement as Coercive Tool analysis - does not work.48 See also (Ex.
+i.
+Debunked Voice Stress Test Exacerbated Misclassification & Used by Law Enforcement as Coercive Tool

+Michael's misclassification and law enforcement's subsequent misguided rush to judgment was further fueled by the computerized voice stress test.
+According to law enforcement, Michael failed this test, confirming their theory that he was lying and guilty.
+New evidence now reveals, however, that voice stress analysis - like behavioral analysis - does not work.43 See also (Ex.
 3 at 6-7).
 CVSA is inherently unreliable and "no better than flipping a coin when it comes to detecting deception."
 (Id.)
 The National Institute of Justice (NIJ) conducted a study on two of the most popular CVSA programs used by police departments across the country and published the results in 2008."
 (Id.)